On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: System Model

 In an iterative receiver, the feedback from the outer decoder can be utilized in the demodulator to improve the performance.
-As the outer decoder provides the demodulator with a posteriori probability (APP) and extrinsic information (in terms of bit log-likelihood ratio (LLR)) \cite{H95,B01}, side information is present about the symbols $\vec{x}$ and we represent this by the probability mass function $p_{k}(s) \!=\! \mathrm{P}(x_k\!=\!s),\, 0\!\leq \! k\!\leq\!
-K\!-\!1$.
-Note that the side-information does not consider the dependency among the symbols, but are symbolwise marginal probabilities.
+As the outer decoder provides the demodulator with \textit{a posteriori} probability (APP) and extrinsic information (in terms of bit log-likelihood ratios (LLRs)) \cite{H95,S01}, side information is present about the symbols $\vec{x}$ and we represent this by the probability mass function $p_{k}(s) \!=\!\mathrm{P}(x_k\!=\!s), (0\!\leq \! k\!\leq\!
+K\!-\!1)$.
+Note that the side-information does not consider the dependency among the symbols, but are symbol-wise marginal probabilities.
 This reflects the situation encountered in iterative receivers with perfect interleaving.
 In those cases, the prior probabilities provided from previous iterations are assumed independent, i.e., $\mathrm{P}(\vec{x}\!=\!\vec{s})\!=\!\prod p_{k}(s)$.
-Due to the perfect interleaving assumption, the demodulator can compute $\hat{\vec{x}}\!=\![\! \!]\rmt\!=\!\mathbb{E}(\vec{x})$ in a per-entry fashion as Further, the $K\!\times\!K$ diagonal matrix $\vec{P}\!=\!\mathbb{E}[\vec{x}\hat{\vec{x}}\rmh]\!=\!\mathbb{E}[\hat{\vec{x}}\hat{\vec{x}}\rmh]$ that reflects the quality of the side information can be calculated, and the expectations are computed with respect to the prior distribution $p_{k}(s)$.
+Due to the perfect interleaving assumption, the demodulator can compute $\hat{\vec{x}}\!=\!\mathbb{E}_{p(\vec{x})}[\vec{x}]\!=\![\! \!]\rmt$ in a per-entry fashion as \bea \hat{x}_k=\sum_{s\in\mathcal{X}}sp_{k}(s),\notag \eea where the expectations are computed with respect to the prior distribution $p_{k}(s)$.